stAr-Chen6/Amazon-Review-Text-Analysis/README.md

 Folder "Code":
 1. Data Preprocessing.ipynb:
-        -Get data about “sweatshirt” from the category "Clothing_Shoes_and_Jewelry" -extract the data that the review part has more than 100 characters.
+        -Get data about “sweatshirt” from the category "Clothing_Shoes_and_Jewelry";
+        -extract the data that the review part has more than 100 characters.

-2. Criteria Extraction and Evaluation.ipynb
+2. Criteria Extraction and Evaluation.ipynb:
         -All code to extract the six criteria:
-                i) LDA analysis method
+                i) LDA analysis method;
-		ii)TF-IDF with K-Means Clustering method
+		ii)TF-IDF with K-Means Clustering method.
-        -All code to evaluate the six chosen criteria and show the importance level
+        -All code to evaluate the six chosen criteria and show the importance level.

 3. Method1.ipynb:
-        -All code to apply method 1 and evaluation
+        -All code to apply method 1 and evaluation.

-4. Method2.py
+4. Method2.py:
         -All code to apply method 2:
                 i) TF-IDF vectorizer;
 		ii)predicting partial scores;
 		iii)computing R^2 and MAE between predicted overall score and ground truth.